This post may contain affiliate links. Please read our disclosure policy.

 To roll the steak pinwheel, start from the shorter side and start rolling down.
 Make sure to keep everything tightly in place as you roll.
 This will ensure the ingredients stay packed together after slicing.

-To help secure the beef roll and hold it’s shape, tie butcher twine around the roll about 2 inches apart from one another.
-Season the outside with more BBQ rub and punch skewers through the roll next to the butchers twine for extra support and easy of handling while on the grill.
+To help secure the meat roll and hold its shape, tie butcher twine around the roll about 2 inches apart from one another.
+Season the outside with more BBQ rub.
+Optionally, you can also use wooden skewers to help keep everything together.

 Beef roll